-Connected learning combines personal interests, supportive relationships, and opportunities.
-It is learning in an age of abundant access to information and social connection that embraces the diverse backgrounds and interests of all young people.
+Connected learning integrates personal interests, supportive relationships, and access to opportunities.
+It is learning in an age of abundant access to information and social connections that grows from the diverse interests and assets of young people.

 The research is clear: Learning is irresistible and life-changing when it connects personal interests to meaningful relationships and real-world opportunity.

 Learning is irresistible and relevant when it grows from interests, culture, and identity.
 This could be personal interests like arts, sports, or literature, as well as social issues and community connection that motivates civic engagement and activism.
 Learn more in our reports on connected arts learning and connected civics.

 Learners thrive when they are supported and challenged by caring peers and mentors with shared affinities.
 Youth can find these support and affinity groups in school and community settings, as well as in supportive online spaces and peer interactions.
 Learn more in our report on social media and youth wellbeing.

 YOUmedia, a youth digital makerspace in Chicago’s main downtown public library, embodies the values and elements of connected learning.

 YOUmedia centers on digital media production such as music, art, poetry and journalism.
 Young people can “hang out socially, mess around with new projects and geek out” in areas of specialization when they want to take the leap.
 Librarians and mentors organize showcases, support the production of various projects and broker connections to other opportunities in their interest area.